Thue et Mue

 Thue et Mue (/fr/, lit.
 'Thue and Mue') is a commune in the department of Calvados, northwestern France.
 The municipality was established on 1 January 2017 by merger of the former communes of Bretteville-l'Orgueilleuse (the seat), Brouay, Cheux, Le Mesnil-Patry, Putot-en-Bessin and Sainte-Croix-Grand-Tonne.

+Geography

+The commune is made up of the following collection of villages and hamlets, Putot-en-Bessin, L'Ormelaie, Brouay, Cardonville, Le Mesnil-Patry, Thue et Mue, Le Planitre, Le Rouitoir, Cheux, La Rue des Portes and Le Bosq.

+Two rivers, the Thue and the Mue flow through the commune.
+In addition a stream the Ruisseau de Sabley traverses the commune.

+Population

+Population data refer to the commune in its geography as of January 2025.